Lucy Komisar: Career

 Komisar was a national vice-president of the National Organization for Women from 1970 to 1971 and was successful, with Legislative VP Ann London Scott, in getting the US government to extend federal contractor and cable TV affirmative action rules to women.
-According to historian Robert O. Self, Komisar was aligned with Betty Friedan in 1970 in accusing lesbian feminists of threatening to take over NOW, particularly the New York City branch.
-The dispute led to the dismissal of branch staffers, which, in turn, resulted in a December 1970 press conference in which prominent straight feminists declared their support for lesbian feminists.

-On August 10, 1970, she braved hecklers and having a mug of beer thrown over her to be one of the first unaccompanied women ever to have a drink at McSorley's bar in New York city, an all-Male institution since 1854.
+On August 10, 1970, she braved hecklers and having a mug of beer thrown over her to be one of the first unaccompanied women ever to have a drink at McSorley's Old Ale House in New York city, an all-Male institution since 1854.

 Her NOW papers are in the Schlesinger archives at Harvard University.

 In 1977, Komisar became an associate of the Women's Institute for Freedom of the Press (WIFP).
 WIFP is an American nonprofit publishing organization.
 The organization works to increase communication between women and connect the public with forms of women-based media.

 Komisar exposed the practice of Sodexo, a major provider of food to schools, colleges, hospitals, companies and other institutions, of demanding and getting kickbacks from its suppliers.
 The article appeared in March 2009 in In These Times.

 In 2010, Komisar received the Gerald Loeb Award for Medium & Small Newspapers for "Keys to the Kingdom: How State Regulators Enabled a $7 Billion Ponzi Scheme".

 In March 2023, Komisar wrote an article criticizing the documentary film Navalny, winner of the 2023 Academy Award for Best Documentary Feature Film.
-The article was shown to be partially written by the artificial intelligence writing assistant Writesonic, and to reference sources which did not exist.
-The article was published in The Grayzone, a fringe news website which has promoted Russian state-sponsored propaganda, and later amended.
+Eliot Higgins of the Bellingcat investigative journalism group accused Komisar of writing the article with the help of artificial intelligence and referencing "fictional sources."
+The article was published in the fringe news website The Grayzone, then amended with corrected sources, and later removed at Komisar's request; she subsequently published a version on her own website.